Subscribe for updates

 Once your evaluation methods are in place, it’s time to structure the interview process accordingly.
 Too many organizations make the mistake of dragging out the interview process with multiple stages, which can result in losing top candidates to competitors.

 Consider how many interviews you’ll need based on your evaluation criteria and which of your team members are best suited to make accurate assessments.
 For example, if the hiring manager can evaluate each of the role’s required skills, a single in-person interview should suffice.
 You can always add a lunch interview if you want to get a sign off from anyone else on your team or give your candidate the opportunity to meet other team members.
-But if you’re hiring for a cross-functional role and need input from other departments, it may make sense to have several in-person interviews.
+But if you’re hiring for a cross-functional role and need input from other departments, it may make sense to have several in-person interviews or a panel interview.

 Common stages in the interview process